sjp38/perfbook-ko_KR/README.md

 -------------

 For every patches, you should add a `Signed-off-by` line.
-It means you agree about legal issues of the patch as described at `HOWTO.txt` file.
+It means you agree about legal issues of the patch as described in `FAQ.txt` file.
-For detail, refer to the `HOWTO.txt` file in this repository, please.
+For detail, refer to the `FAQ.txt` file in this repository, please.

 Author